AriWebb/drake-galaxy-sim/README.md

 - **Sphere of Influence**: Visualized as a transparent sphere around their core world

 ### Combat Resolution
-Victory in civilization conflicts is determined by two possible conditions:
+Civilization conflicts are resolved through a single condition:

-1. **Overwhelming Superiority**:
+**Overwhelming Superiority**:
-   - If a civilization has:
+- A civilization can only conquer another if it has:
   - Aggressiveness ≥ 0.9 AND
   - Technology level ≥ 2× opponent's technology
-   - Then it automatically wins the conflict

-2. **Standard Combat** (if overwhelming superiority is not achieved):
-   - Strength = (Tech × 0.6) + (Aggression × 0.4)
-   - Higher strength score wins
-   - Equal strength results in merger
+- If these conditions are met, the superior civilization conquers the other
+- If these conditions are not met, both civilizations remain independent
+- No mergers or partial conquests occur

-This system represents how highly aggressive, technologically superior civilizations can dominate less advanced ones, regardless of other factors.
+This represents how only highly aggressive, technologically superior civilizations can successfully conquer others, while most civilization encounters result in continued independence.

 ## Metrics Tracked
 - **Earth Encounters**: Number of civilizations that have reached Earth